Toshikoshi Soba (Japanese New Year’s Eve Noodle Soup)

 JUMP TO RECIPE & VIDEO

-Do you want to experience the heart of Japanese tradition with this Toshikoshi Soba Recipe?
-These simple buckwheat soba noodles are enjoyed on New Year’s Eve for a meaningful culinary celebration.
+Do you want to experience the heart of Japanese tradition?
+This simple soba noodle soup, known as Toshikoshi Soba, is enjoyed on New Year’s Eve as a meaningful way to celebrate and welcome the new year.

 Toshikoshi soba served in a bowl.